ypo777/ypo777.github.io/content/projects/Folder-Organizer.md

 showInProjects: true
 ---

-How it will works <br>
-Move Files according to Type And Create Folder Name With Type in Documents.
+- Move Files according to Type And Create Folder Name With Type in Documents.
-Two Modes ( Auto & Manual Selection)
+- Two Modes ( Auto & Manual Selection)